NC4Lab/NC4touch/src/drivers/nc4_ili9488/README.md

 ## Load and install the driver:

-Load the module:
+Load the driver:
 ```
 sudo modprobe nc4_ili9488
 ```

-Check if the module is loaded:
+Verify the driver is loaded:
 ```
 lsmod | grep nc4_ili9488
 ```